WaveEngine/EvergineDocs/src/manual/addons/xrv/storage.md

 # Storage

-If you need an external repository to load your models, images, or other types of files required by your application, you can take a look at what _XRV_ offers regarding file storage.
-The base class for storage systems is the _FileAccess_ class, which can be extended to create specific implementations for full CRUD access to files in a repository or folder.
+If your application requires an external repository for models, images, or other files, _XRV_ offers a flexible file storage system.
+The base class, _FileAccess_, can be extended to create custom implementations with full CRUD capabilities for files in various storage repositories.

 ## File Access

-We provide a set of implementations for _FileAccess_ that we will enumerate.
-The following set of methods will be available when using any file access instance from code.
+The following methods are available in any _FileAccess_ implementation and provide core functionalities for file and directory operations.

 | Method | Description |
 | ------ | ------------------- |